Stability of viscous shock for the Navier-Stokes-Fourier system: outflow and impermeable wall problems: Introduction

-We are interested in the long-time stability of the solutions in Case 1 and Case 2.
-It is well known that the large-time behavior of solutions to \eqref{eq:NSF} is closely related to the Riemann problem of the (inviscid) full compressible Euler equations (\eqref{eq:NSF} with $\mu = \kappa = 0$), which is strictly hyperbolic, with eigenvalues $\lambda_1 = u - c$, $\lambda_2 = u$, and $\lambda_3 = u + c$, where $c^2 = \gamma R \theta$, and $c$ is known as the sound speed.
-In order to investigate the asymptotic profile for the IBVP of \eqref{eq:NSF}, following Matsumura’s criterion in \cite{MA99}, we split the state space $\Omega:=\{(\rho,u,\theta):\rho>0,\theta>0\}$ into 6 regions based on the sign of the velocity $u$ and the sign of eigenvalues $\lambda_i$ (see the figure below):
+The goal of this paper is to study the large-time behavior of solutions in Cases 1 and 2.
+It is well known that the large-time behavior of solutions to \eqref{eq:NSF} is closely related to the Riemann problem for the (inviscid) full compressible Euler system (\eqref{eq:NSF} with $\mu = \kappa = 0$).
+To capture the characteristic structure of the Euler system, we split the state space $\Omega:=\{(\rho,u,\theta):\rho>0,\theta>0\}$ into 6 regions based on the sign of the velocity $u$ and the sign of eigenvalues $\lambda_i=\lambda_i(\rho,u,\theta)$, $i=1,2,3$ of the Euler system (see the figure below):